-1 containment dimension.
-Efficiency carryover mechanisms could, in theory, permit customers to 2 keep some of the benefits from marketing efforts to boost capacity utilization.
-For a company 3 operating under decoupling, however, there may be less interest in encouraging this kind of performance, and only cost efficiencies will be considered for carryover.42 Regulators may also 4 5 wish to focus on components of cost, such as opex and capex, over which utilities have a lot of 6 control in the short run and ignore areas over which they have less control, such as the cost of 7 older plant.
+15 One issue in the calculation of efficiency carryovers is the areas of performance that are considered for carryover.
+As one example, utility performance has a marketing as well as a cost 16 17 containment dimension.
+Efficiency carryover mechanisms could, in theory, permit customers to 18 keep some of the benefits from marketing efforts to boost capacity utilization.
+For a company 19 operating under decoupling, however, there may be less interest in encouraging this kind of 20 performance, and only cost efficiencies will be considered for carryover.
+Regulators may also 21 wish to focus on components of cost, such as opex and capex, over which utilities have a lot of 22 control in the short run and ignore areas over which they have less control, such as the cost of 23 older plant.
 Another consideration is the ease with which efficiency can be measured.
-It may 8 be deemed easier, for example, to appraise opex efficiency than capex efficiency.
+It may 24 be deemed easier, for example, to appraise opex efficiency than capex efficiency.
+25 Still another consideration is the deferability of the costs subject to benchmarking.

-9 Still another consideration is the deferability of the costs subject to benchmarking.
-10 Replacement capital investments, for instance, can often be deferred for periods of five years or 11 longer.
-Suppose, then, that a utility substantially underspends its capex budget in a rate plan by 12 deferring replacement expenses and then asks for a budget for the same expenses in the next 13 rate case.
-With a poorly designed efficiency carryover mechanism, it could receive a 14 supplemental reward for this strategy that would not be popular with ratepayers.
+26 Replacement capital investments, for instance, can often be deferred for periods of five years or longer.
+Suppose, then, that a utility substantially underspends its capex budget in a rate plan by deferring replacement expenses and then asks for a budget for the same expenses in the next rate case.
+With a poorly designed efficiency carryover mechanism, it could receive a